adriannoes/prepcool/README.md

 ## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/8ca9b7e0-0b53-4a41-b4e0-6e82c571400e) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.

 **Project context @ Cursor **